 The Mistake:

-Many students choose a university just because the tuition fees are low or someone recommended it, without checking how its graduates perform in exams like FMGE, which is risky.
-A university might offer a degree, but if it doesn’t prepare you well for licensing exams, your entire investment may go to waste.
+Many students select a university based solely on low tuition fees or recommendations, without evaluating how well its graduates perform in exams like the FMGE, which can be a risky decision.
+While a university may award a degree, it may not adequately prepare students for licensing exams, potentially putting their entire investment at risk.

 How to Avoid It:

-Before making a decision, look into how Indian students from that university have qualified in the FMGE over the last few years.
-This gives a good idea about the quality of education, clinical exposure, and academic support.
+Before making a decision, review how Indian students from that university have performed in the FMGE over the past few years.
+This provides a clear insight into the quality of education, clinical exposure, and academic support offered by the institution.

 Note:

-One of the universities where Indian students have had a positive experience is Grigol Robakidze University in Tbilisi.
-It is NMC aligned, offers the entire MD (equivalent to MBBS) program in English, and has tie-ups with good hospitals in the capital for clinical training.
-Students often mention that the university maintains small class sizes, which helps in getting better attention from faculty.
+One of the universities where Indian students have reported a positive experience is Grigol Robakidze University in Tbilisi.
+It follows National Medical Commission guidelines, offers the MD program (equivalent to MBBS) entirely in English, and has affiliations with well-established hospitals in the capital for clinical training.
+Students often highlight its small class sizes, which allow for more personalised attention from faculty.

 If you’re planning long-term, especially to practice in India after pursuing MBBS, choosing a university like Grigol Robakidze University can give you an advantage both academically and practically.